What was once my favorite credit card seems to no longer be open to new applicants.

 What should we make of the Citi Prestige’s disappearance?

 Initially when applications were taken down, many wondered if it was just an outage for a few days, which does sometimes happen.
 While Citi hasn’t confirmed that the card will be discontinued permanently, it’s clear that we’re talking about the card not being available for an extended period of time, at a minimum.

 If you ask me, there are a couple of most likely explanations for Citi Prestige applications being taken down:

 - The plan could be to discontinue the card permanently, because Citi couldn’t make money on the product, and/or didn’t want to compete in the premium card space

 - The plan could be to refresh the card significantly, and the card is closing to new applicants until that happens; we’ve seen major refreshes to both the Amex Platinum and Chase Sapphire Reserve, which are the biggest competitors

 It has seemed pretty clear for a while that Citi has been pushing people towards the Citi Premier® Card (review) over any other product.
-The card offers some fantastic spending bonuses, and at the moment it’s even offering its best-ever welcome bonus of 80,000 ThankYou points after you spend $4,000 within three months.
+The card offers some fantastic spending bonuses, and is offering a solid welcome bonus of 80,000 ThankYou points after you spend $4,000 within three months.
 Plus, for a limited time, earn a total of 10 ThankYou® Points per $1 spend on hotel, car rentals, and attractions (excluding air travel) booked on the Citi Travel℠ portal through June 30, 2024.

 While updates have been made to the Citi Premier in recent years and months, we haven’t seen much movement on the Citi Prestige, which leads me to believe that Citi may have given up on the card a bit.